Rinchan: Art and Architecture

 Rinchan built a khanqah in Shah's honor near his palace and even commissioned a jagir.
 He also constructed the Baed Masheed (lit.
 Big Mosque).
 Jonaraja also constructed the fortification of Rinchanpora.

 Death and heir

-The winters of 1323 worsened Rinchan's headache; he never recovered and breathed his last on 25 November.
+The winters of 1323 worsened Rinchan's headache; he never recovered and died on 25 November.
 His remains remain interred near Bud Masheed — the tomb was discovered by archaeologist A. H. Francke in 1909 and reconstructed by Kashmiri Government in 1990.
 He had a son, Haidar Khan, by his queen Kota, whom he entrusted to the care of Shah Mir.

-Mir would later kill Haider along with Rani, establishing the Shah Mir dynasty.
+Mir would later imprison Haider along with Kota Rani, establishing the Shah Mir dynasty.